Use this calendar to see what's in-season for a day you plan on hunting, as well as add it to your Google Calendar.

 On January 12, 1967, Chronic Wasting Disease was first identified in Colorado in a captive deer herd.
 It was later detected in free-ranging deer in 1981.
 The disease subsequently spread to surrounding areas of northern Colorado and southern Wyoming by the 1990s.
 It has continued to spread and is one of the most concerning and challenging natural resource issues facing wildlife professionals today.

 Wildlife Resources Division is pleased to continue its series of programs focusing on the development of hunting skills and conservation knowledge.
-This year’s hunts will include deer, squirrel, quail, rabbit, and turkey.

 General Outdoor Safety Tips for Hunters